Isaacans/Steps__TOP_Project/README.md

-# Steps: A Project From, TOP
+# Steps: A Project From TOP

 Accomplish anything with Steps, a **to-do list and tracker app**.